KXSM: History

-Language change and sale (2005–present)

 In summer 2004, Mapleton Communications put KOTR up for sale.
 In spring 2005 after nearly 25 years as an English language station, it was announced that Lazer Broadcasting would be acquiring the station for an undisclosed amount.
 The sale was approved by the FCC on June 7.
 Upon the closure of the acquisition on July 25, the new owners flipped the station to Regional Mexican.
 Lazer also changed the callsign to its current KXSM.

 On April 8, 2012, KXSM moved down the spectrum to 93.1 FM after receiving regulatory approval.